Frequently Asked Questions

 How Much Will My Credit History Affect My Ability To Get A Mortgage?

 This is a common worry for many home buyers.
 Most don’t need to worry about the effects of their credit history.
-As a security measure, it’s best to get a copy of your credit report to review before you apply for your mortgage.
-That way if there are any errors you can take steps to correct them before you filling out your application.
-If you have had credit problems, be prepared to discuss them honestly with us and come to your application meeting with a written explanation.
+As a security measure, it’s best to get a free copy of your credit report to review before you apply for your mortgage.
+That way if there are any errors you can take steps to correct them before you submit your application.
+If you have had credit problems, be prepared to discuss them honestly with your loan officer, as well, you should be ready to provide a written explanation of the circumstances.
 We know that there can be legitimate reasons for credit problems, such as unemployment, illness or other financial difficulties.
-If you had a problem that’s been corrected, and your payments have been on time for a year or more, your credit will probably be considered satisfactory.
+If you've had a problem corrected, and your payments have been on time for a year or more, your credit will probably be considered satisfactory.